© 2035 by The Clinic. Powered and secured by Wix

 Our Programs

-Our Monday Parent–Child Co-Op is a village-inspired gathering for young children and their caregivers, rooted in rhythm, imitation, and relationship.
+Our Monday Little Fledglings Co-Op is a village-inspired gathering for young children and their caregivers, rooted in rhythm, imitation, and relationship.
 This program honors early childhood as a time for embodied learning, where children absorb the world through movement, play, and meaningful daily life alongside adults.

 Parents remain present throughout the morning, with babies on backs and hands welcome, creating a multi-age, family-centered environment that reflects the natural rhythms of village life.
 The day unfolds gently with free play, seasonal activities, simple handwork, folk art, storytelling, song, and imaginative play often interwoven with elements of theater and creative expression.